openshift/microshift/docs/getting_started.md

 sudo dnf install -y libvirt virt-manager virt-install virt-viewer libvirt-client qemu-kvm qemu-img
 ```

-Download the Red Hat Enterprise Linux 8.7 DVD ISO image for the x86_64 architecture from [Red Hat Developer](https://developers.redhat.com/products/rhel/download) site and copy the file to the `/var/lib/libvirt/images` directory.
+Download the Red Hat Enterprise Linux 9.2 DVD ISO image for the `x86_64` or `aarch64` architectures from [Red Hat Developer](https://developers.redhat.com/products/rhel/download) site and copy the file to the `/var/lib/libvirt/images` directory.
 > Other architectures, versions or flavors of operating systems are not supported in this opinionated environment.
-For this setup, only use the RHEL 8.7 DVD image for the x86_64 architecture.
+> For this setup, only use the RHEL 9.2 DVD image for the `x86_64` or `aarch64` architectures.

 Download the OpenShift pull secret from the https://console.redhat.com/openshift/downloads#tool-pull-secret page and save it into the `~/.pull-secret.json` file.